Christmas Craft Ideas for Kids to Make this Holiday Season

 So, even if you’re not a “craft mom” there is sure to be a few crafts here you can make with your kids this Christmas.
 And if you’re looking for even more fun holiday crafts, check out this list of 85+ easy Christmas crafts for kids!

-Before we get into the crafts, be sure to check out this post for more great holiday kid activities: Free Printable Santa Letter Template for Kids
+One more thing before we get into the crafts, be sure to check out this post for another great holiday kid activity: Free Printable Santa Letter Template for Kids

 *This post contains affiliate links or referral links which means, at no cost to you, I may earn a small commission from purchases made through these links.
 For more information, please see my disclosure page.